-You’ve made the decision: your switching to an electric vehicle.
+You’ve made the decision: you’re switching to an electric vehicle.
 That’s great, but the stressful choices aren’t quite finished.
 Pertinent questions start to pop up such as ‘Is there a universal charging pass to charge everywhere?‘ or ‘How exactly are charging sessions on public charging stations paid?‘ At the same time, a whole world of completely new but important abbreviations opens up too, such as eMSP and CPO.
 This means a whole maze of new terminology and associated confusion for new users.

 For drivers of electric vehicles their initial thoughts are about the choice of vehicle and the home charging installation.
 The choice of provider for their charging station usually only comes as the next stage.
 However, a high-quality provider is an absolutely essential point for smooth electric driving